Siemens-Schuckert: Bramo

-World War II

-Realizing the two-row radial development was a risky proposition; Bramo engineers had also started developing axial-flow jet engines in 1938.
+Bramo engineers had also started developing axial-flow jet engines in 1938.
 They were awarded a development contract to continue work on two designs, which would later become the 109-002 and 109-003 when the RLM officially started supporting jet development.
-The -002 used an advanced contra-rotating compressor for added efficiency, while the -003 used a simpler compressor/stator system that remains in use in modern designs today.
+The -002 used an advanced contra-rotating compressor for added efficiency, while the -003 used a simpler compressor/stator system similar to those in use in modern designs.
 The -002 proved to be too complex and work on it soon ended, but the -003 showed definite promise and eventually became the BMW 003.